 - Sweet Almond oil is a fixed oil that is moisturizing and good for dry and sensitive skin.
 Great for massage and face care.

 - Bitter Almond oil is an essential oil that provides wonderful scent and/or flavor.

 - Read the ingredient labels of the products you are purchasing to know what it is made of and make your purchase decision based on your own needs.
-For example our Almond Oatmeal Soap smells wonderful but its the oatmeal and rice bran oil in it that make your skin feel so great, not the Bitter Almond Essential oil.
-Our Face Serums on the other hand feel fabulous on your skin and do a superb job of moisturizing due to their being made with Sweet Almond Oil.
+For example, our Almond Oatmeal Soap smells wonderful but its the oatmeal and rice bran oil in it that makes your skin feel so great, not the Bitter Almond Essential oil.
+Our Face Serums, on the other hand, feel fabulous on your skin and do a superb job of moisturizing due to their being made with Sweet Almond Oil.